 All mediation in Arizona is confidential, whether it's voluntary or court-ordered, and whether it's with a private mediator or Conciliation Services.
 No one—not you, your spouse, or the mediator—is allowed to disclose to anyone (even a judge) anything that was said or any written material shared as part of the mediation process, except for a signed, written agreement that was reached during mediation.
 There are a few other exceptions to this rule, including:

 After the mediation is over, the mediator must report to the judge on any agreements the spouses reached and the general nature of any remaining unresolved issues (but not the spouses' positions on those issues).
-Mediators will also let the judge know when a spouse hasn't showed up for a scheduled mediation conference.
+Mediators will also let the judge know when a spouse hasn't shown up for a scheduled mediation conference.
 (Ariz.
 Rev. Stat. § 12-2238; Ariz.
 Rules Fam.
 Law Proc., rules 67.3, 68(c) (2022).)

 At the conclusion of mediation, the mediator will generally provide you with a written document (sometimes called a "memorandum of understanding," or MOU) that reflects any agreements you and your spouse reached during the process.

 You may use the MOU as part of your complete separation agreement.
 But it's a good idea to have a lawyer review the agreement to make sure you haven't missed anything or given up your legal rights.
-And if your agreement includes splitting 401(k) accounts or pensions, you'll almost certainly need an expert prepare the special order (known as a "qualified domestic relations order," or QDRO) you'll need for the plan administrator.
+And if your agreement includes splitting 401(k) accounts or pensions, you'll almost certainly need an expert to prepare the special order (known as a "qualified domestic relations order," or QDRO) you'll need for the plan administrator.

 If you reached a complete settlement agreement in mediation before starting the official divorce process, you'll then need to prepare and file your divorce papers in the Arizona courts.
 (Or you can file for divorce online and get help with the filing process.)